Short course prerequisites

 Please check the requirements for your chosen course before registering.

-External participants are responsible for providing their own access to Stata, however if you are a student, Stata do offer a short term student licence for those needing to use Stata for a maximum of one week during a course.
+External participants are responsible for providing their own access to Stata, however if you are an employee of a university or another institution you may be able to get a short term free Evaluate license.
+If you are a student, Stata offer a short term free Student licence (one week).

 To ensure our courses are suitable for you, and that you can fully benefit from online participation, we identify a number of course prerequisites.
 We kindly request that you check you have access to the relevant IT resources needed for the course and meet the knowledge prerequisites prior to booking.

-Please select a course from the list below to view prerequisites and IT requirements.
+Please select a course from the list below to view prerequisites, IT requirements and recommendations.
 If your course is not listed there are no specific prerequisites.

 Advanced Mendelian Randomization